 Please read through these application instructions carefully.
 If you have questions, contact Lindsey TeVoert at InternationalStudents@ilstu.edu.

-After reading the following instructions, apply to the University.
+After reading the following instructions, submit an Application for Admission to apply to the University.
+Spring applicants should click on "Create your account" before logging in to the Spring 2019 application.
 Once you create an account, you should apply as a "Visiting Non-Degree Seeking Applicant."

 It is important to save your application often and to keep your password, as this will be your password throughout your time on our campus.
 Although the application form states that you will be charged a $50 application fee, this fee is waived for exchange students.

-Exchange students applying to Illinois State must send all of the following items:
+Exchange students applying to Illinois State University must submit a DS-2019 Application with all of the following items: